phalcon-orphanage/docs/zh/api/Phalcon_Tag_Select.rst

 Class **Phalcon\\Tag\\Select**
 ==============================

-Generates a SELECT html tag using an static array of values or a Phalcon\\Model resultset
+Generates a SELECT html tag using a static array of values or a Phalcon\\Mvc\\Model resultset

 Methods